pwr-Solaar/Solaar/docs/installation.md

 `sudo bash -c 'umask 022 ; pip install .'` in the solaar directory.
 (The umask is needed so that the created files and directories can be read and executed by everyone.)
 Then solaar can be run as /usr/local/bin/solaar.
-This will not install the udev rule.
+You will also have to install the udev rule.

 [pip]: https://en.wikipedia.org/wiki/Pip_(package_manager)